Standard Salon Size & Dimensions: Room, Chair, Station, Layout

 That is a pretty old saying and I believe that the new digital media is maybe changing that now as there are many more ways that you can get new salon clients than by catching them walking by.
 However, for a salon business, the location is still very important and I expect it’ll continue to be for some time to come.

-You have a lot to benefit from picking a salon location that is in an area of high traffic with potential new clients walking by.
+You can greatly benefit from picking a salon location in an area with high traffic, with potential new clients walking by.

-Areas that are particularly good are shopping malls or high street locations in the city.
+Particularly good areas are shopping malls or high street locations in the city.

-Of course, such a location will also drastically increase the rent so you’ll need to balance the value of being close to potential new clients and how much space you can afford.
+Of course, such a location will also drastically increase the rent, so you’ll need to balance the value of being close to potential new clients and the space you can afford.

 Other Articles You May Find Helpful